PayseurLabUWMadison/gi_demography_inversions/sequence_processing/README.md

 Most of the samples are represented by 17 distinct lanes (2 full flowcells plus a single lane), but some are represented by 18 distinct lanes.
 For the purposes of data processing, I recoded the lanes (denoted by the string L00{X} in each FASTQ file name) to run from 1-17 (or 18) such that all FASTQ files posess unique names.

 ## Software information
-All of the software used for this component are described in the packages [TO LINK] directory.
+All of the software used for this component are described in the [packages](https://github.com/PayseurLabUWMadison/gi_demography_inversions/tree/main/packages) directory.

 ## Pipeline
 This section details the exact commands and parameters used for read quality control and alignment.
 The following wildcards were used in constructing file names for the example commands: